 Standout styling blends with athletic handling in this six-cylinder version of Infiniti's crossover sport utility vehicle.
 The FX35 and its V-8-powered FX45 sibling flaunt distinctive characteristics in the roofline, window treatment and profile that suggest the near-sports-car moves of which this SUV is capable.
 Face-lifted for 2006, the FX35 includes leather seating surfaces and a 300-watt Bose audio system as standard equipment.
-Little is changed for 2007.
+Competition includes the Acura MDX and Lexus RX350.
+Satellite radio is newly standard for 2008.

 Both models have a four-wheel-independent suspension and a five-speed automatic transmission.
 The FX35's 3.5-liter V-6 produces 275 horsepower, while the 4.5-liter V-8 in the FX45 produces 320 hp.